Samsung/ONE/tools/stab/README.md

 nnpackage with backend configuration will be created at `./tools/stab/nnpkg_sched`

+Supported backends : `cpu`, `ruy`, and `xnnpack`
+- Other backends will be supported when `stab` can measure and use permutation time between backends

 ## Scheduling Process

 1. Upload ONE runtime and nnpackage to remote device